Finding professional support

 We are often asked by adopted people if we know of any counsellors or therapists that are themselves adopted people.

-The number of these type of inquiries has increased since 2021 when the Ministry of Justice began its public consultation on adoption law reform and the Royal Commission of Inquiry into Abuse in Care (belatedly) began hearing submissions from people impacted by adoption.
+The number of these type of inquiries for support increased during and after government consultation relating to adoption, including when the Ministry of Justice began its public consultation on adoption law reform in 2021, and the Royal Commission of Inquiry into Abuse in Care call for submission began.

 Evidence backs up need for access to support for people impacted by adoption